KMKY (AM): History

-In December 1984, the station was sold to Adam Clayton Powell III, who turned the station into KFYI, with an all-news format backed by a 32-member news team.
-After Powell failed to make payroll for KFYI — having lost a reported $4-million in funding invested by Aetna Insurance in less than six months on the air — the station went silent on April 9, 1985.
-It returned to air in July, however, having reclaimed its legacy KDIA call letters, while resuming its Urban Music format.
+In December 1984, the station was sold to Adam Clayton Powell III, who turned the station into KFYI, with an all-news radio format backed by a 32-member news team.
+After Powell failed to make payroll for KFYI – having lost a reported $4-million in funding invested by Aetna Insurance in less than six months on the air – the station went silent on April 9, 1985.
+It returned to air in July, however, having reclaimed its legacy KDIA call letters, while resuming its urban music format.

-In the early 1990s, KDIA was co-owned by then mayor of Oakland, California, Elihu Harris, with then California Assembly Speaker Willie Brown.
-In 1992, the late Oakland journalist Chauncey Bailey returned to the Bay Area to work as public affairs director and newscaster on KDIA.
+In the early 1990s, KDIA was co-owned by then mayor of Oakland, Elihu Harris, with then California Assembly Speaker Willie Brown.
+In 1992, Oakland journalist Chauncey Bailey returned to the Bay Area to work as public affairs director and newscaster on KDIA.
 Bailey later became the editor of the Oakland Post who was murdered on the streets of downtown Oakland.
-KDIA changed from gospel music to Radio Disney on December 15, 1997, when the station was sold to The Walt Disney Company.
-KDIA's first song as Radio Disney was "Cruella de Vil" from One Hundred and One Dalmatians.
+KDIA changed from gospel music to Radio Disney on December 15, 1997, when the station was sold by Jim Gabbert to The Walt Disney Company.

-On August 13, 2014, Disney put KMKY and 22 other Radio Disney stations up for sale, in order to focus more on digital distribution of the Radio Disney network.
+On August 13, 2014, Disney put KMKY and 22 other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.

 On June 24, 2015, RD San Francisco Assets filed an application to sell KMKY to Radio Mirchi, for $600,000.
-The sale was completed on October 6, 2015.
+The sale was completed on October 6.
 Radio Disney programming for the region later moved to the KLLC HD3 digital subchannel, where it aired until June 2018.